moby/moby/docs/sources/docker-hub/official_repos.md

 established Official Image.
 * It must follow `Dockerfile` best practices.
 These are discussed in the [Best Practices document](/articles/dockerfile_best-practices).
-In addition, Docker, Inc. engineer Michael Crosby has a good discussion of Dockerfiles in this [blog post](http://crosbymichael.com/dockerfile-best-practices-take-2.html).
+In addition, Docker engineer Michael Crosby has a good discussion of Dockerfiles in this [blog post](http://crosbymichael.com/dockerfile-best-practices-take-2.html).

 While [`ONBUILD` triggers](https://docs.docker.com/reference/builder/#onbuild)